Strategies for Preventing Alzheimer's Disease

 It is also important to limit unhealthy foods such as sugary snacks, refined carbohydrates, and too much alcohol.

-Healthy lifestyle choices are essential for reducing the risk of Alzheimer's and other related dementias.
 Following a healthy diet, taking dietary supplements, and engaging in mental and social activities can reduce your risk of developing Alzheimer's disease.

 What foods should I eat to reduce my risk of Alzheimer's?

-Additionally, some specific foods that are good for mental health and may help prevent Alzheimer's include eggs, coffee, blueberries, strawberries, green leafy vegetables, and fish.
+Some specific foods that are good for mental health and may help prevent Alzheimer's include eggs, coffee, blueberries, strawberries, green leafy vegetables, and fish.

 Studies have found that having a diet high in saturated and trans fats, processed foods, and sugar can increase the risk of dementia and cognitive decline.

 Eating a balanced diet, maintaining a healthy weight, and controlling blood sugar and blood pressure are all important for reducing a person's risk of dementia.
-Additionally, cooking at home often and following a Mediterranean or MIND diet has been linked to improved mental health.

 Are there any dietary supplements that can help reduce my risk of Alzheimer's?